zshi719/2025-Data-24100/class_notes/06_flask_1.md

 # Flask

-CHANGE THE BELOW TO PYTHON APP.PY AND NOT FLASK.APP WHICH REQUIRES ADDITIONAL ENV VARS.
-ALSO FIX ALL OF THIS GOING FORWARD.

-- During todays' class we will build a simple `Flask` server.
+- During today's class we will build a simple `Flask` server.
-- There are many different web server frame works that we could use.
+- There are many different web server frameworks that we could use.
 In the Python world `Django` and `FastAPI` are two that currently have a lot of mind share.
-- `Flask` is a light weight and relatively simple package in Python.
+- `Flask` is a lightweight and relatively simple package in Python.
 While `Django` is much more full featured and `FastAPI` is more performant, `Flask` offers a nice goldilocks version of a web server. `FastAPI` uses the async library so leverages additional computer knowledge outside of this course.
-- Importantly, the same concepts and abstractions that are used `Flask` are used in the other systems listed.
+- Importantly, the same concepts and abstractions that are used in `Flask` are used in the other systems listed.

-## Basics of a web sever
+## Basics of a web server

 - There are four major components of our system:
     1. **Client:** This is the device or software which will ask things.